m-didar/csci494_dl/README.md

 Didar Mamyrov
 Yermakhan Magzym

-Please run the models on Kaggle environment adding https://www.kaggle.com/datasets/paultimothymooney/blood-cells as data source.
+Please run the baseline model on Kaggle environment adding https://www.kaggle.com/datasets/paultimothymooney/blood-cells as data source.

+The rest of the models can be run on the Google Colab Environment